Take One Gram of Neural Features, Get Enhanced Group Robustness: Introduction

 \section{Introduction}

+Empirical Risk Minimization (ERM) is the most standard machine learning formulation, which assumes that training and testing samples are independent and identically distributed \citep{NIPS1991_ff4d5fbb}.
+While academic datasets are mainly built to respect this assumption, practical settings display more challenging configurations with distribution shifts.
+Among different types of shifts, training data can be affected by selection biases and confounding factors, also called \emph{spurious correlations} \citep{woodward2005making,duchi2019distributionally}

-Imagine crowd-sourcing an image dataset of camels and cows \cite{Beery2018RecognitionIT}.
-Due to selection biases, a high majority of cows stand in front of grass environments and camels in the desert.
-Therefore, a simple way to differentiate cows from camels would be to classify the background.
-Such a confounding factor is called a \emph{spurious correlation}.
-Empirical Risk Minimization (ERM), the most standard machine learning formulation, will naturally exploit this undesirable shortcut and hence perform poorly on minority groups that do not display the same spurious correlation~\cite{hashimoto2018fairness,tatman2017gender,duchi2019distributionally}, \eg, a cow standing in the desert.
-This paper addresses the problem of learning a robust classifier, which would not confuse a cow standing in the desert with a camel, despite having no access to any explicit prior environment knowledge.
+Imagine crowd-sourcing an image dataset of camels and cows \citep{Beery2018RecognitionIT}.
+Due to selection biases, a large majority of cows stand in front of grass environment and camels in the desert.
+A simple way to differentiate cows from camels would be to classify the background, an undesirable shortcut that ERM will naturally exploit.
+Consequently, ERM may perform poorly on minority groups that do not display such spurious correlations~\citep{hashimoto2018fairness,tatman2017gender,duchi2019distributionally}, \eg, a cow standing in the desert.
+To overcome this issue, recent works \citep{creager21environment,bao2022, sohoni2021,liu2021,ahmed2021systematic,Kirichenko2022} rely on {two-stage} schemes: first, automatic environment discovery (\eg, based on deep feature clustering); then, robust optimization based on environment pseudo-labels. \emph{Environment} here refers to a recurring setting, not intrinsic to the object of interest, that may affect its classification, such as background, object color or object pose.
+However, all these approaches require the availability of ground-truth environment labels on a validation set to properly tune their hyperparameters.

-Extensive attempts have been made to develop new training objectives that are robust to spurious correlations, \eg, by ensuring high worst-group accuracy.
-IRM \cite{arjovsky2020invariant} augments the standard ERM term with invariance penalties across data from different groups.
-Similarly, \cite{ahmed2021systematic} promotes, through a simple penalty, identical prediction behaviour across groups.
-Other works such as \cite{Sagawa2020Distributionally,zhang2020coping} minimize explicitly the worst-group loss during training; \cite{sagawa2020investigation} re-balances majority and minority groups via re-weighting and sub-sampling.
-However, these approaches require a prior knowledge about the confounding factors during training.
-This is a major limitation since these factors might be a priori unknown and, if known, ambiguous to define and expensive to annotate.

-Recent works \cite{creager21environment,sohoni2021,liu2021,ahmed2021systematic,dgmmld2020} rely on {two-stage} schemes, first automatic environment discovery then robust optimization based on environment pseudo-labels.
-Environment Inference for Invariant Learning (EIIL) \cite{creager21environment} derives a group inference objective from a trained \textit{identification model} that maximizes variability across environments, and is differentiable w.r.t. a distribution over group assignments.
-Just Train Twice (JJT) \cite{liu2021} is a simple method in which environments are defined by images on which a trained identification model performs poorly.
-GEORGE \cite{sohoni2021} is based on an unsupervised clustering algorithm in the feature space of a trained identification model.
-However, all these approaches still require the availability of ground-truth environment labels on a validation set in order to properly tune their hyperparameters.